feng123321li/superset-plugin-chart/superset-plugin-chart-basic-table/README.md

-# superset-plugin-chart-antv-pivot
+# superset-plugin-chart-basic-table

-This is the Superset Plugin Chart Antv Pivot Superset Chart Plugin.
+This is the Superset Plugin Chart Basic Table Superset Chart Plugin.

 ### Usage